 +Inquisitiveness, openmindedness and a willingness to try and learn new concepts

-31 August is the last date for application acceptance for Batch 5.
+20 February is the last date for late application acceptance for Batch 1.

 Phase 2 will be a remote build workshop, in which selected designs will be executed on site.
 Authors of selected designs from Phase 1 will be automatically enrolled into Phase 2; other participants may apply separately.

-Phase 2.1 of Fractals 25.0: Virtuosity will be hosted on the beautiful campus of Turenscape Academy in the heritage town of Xixinan, China.
+Phase 2.1 of the Fractals Workshop will be hosted on the beautiful campus of Turenscape Academy in the heritage town of Xixinan, China.

 government of telangana

-The Government of Telangana has extended support for the build part of Phase 2.2 of Fractals 25.0: Virtuosity which will be held in the historical city and IT hub of Hyderabad, and explore a combination of digital fabrication and virtual reality for execution.
+The Government of Telangana has extended support for the build part of Phase 2.2 which will be held in the historical city and IT hub of Hyderabad, and explore a combination of digital fabrication and virtual reality for execution.

 Construction workers and laborers are the backbone of the construction industry, without whom it would be impossible to build.
 Unfortunately, due to the necessary lockdown measures to contain the spread of COVID-19, many migrant workers, day laborers and construction workers have been adversely impacted and rendered all but homeless overnight.
-Thousands of migrant workers and their families have been stranded with no work, no source of income, no food, no access to toilets or homes, and are left with no choice but to travel to their hometowns on foot, a dangerous journey, as public transport has been shut down.
+Thousands of migrant workers and their families have been stranded with no work, no source of income, no food, no access to toilets or homes, and the impact is long-lasting even today.
 In order to provide relief to these workers and their families, many local initiatives and volunteers are working together to prepare meals and supply rations.

 Though the coronavirus is deadly and fatal virus, even in times of normalcy, tens of thousands of people lose their lives due to hunger, a deadlier virus.
 We at DesignAware have started a social media campaign to collect funds from interested donors and channel them to volunteers working to help the lesser privileged, to #StarveTheHungerVirus.